Skip to main content

 Store the battery at room temperature.
 Don't leave it in the garage where temperatures may go below freezing or above 100 degrees.

 Don't let the battery sit in the sun.
 This can overheat it and cause damage.
-Definitely go ride in the sun or heat.
+Definitely ride in the sun or heat.
 That's okay.
-You're moving and this helps keep the battery cool.
+You're moving, and this helps keep the battery cool.
 In cold weather riding, the battery will not work as well because the cold slows the chemical reaction in the battery cells, so you cannot expect as much range, but you can still go for a ride.
 Keep the battery in the vehicle when traveling and out of the elements.
-Only charge the battery when it has reached room temperatures.
+Only charge the battery when it has reached room temperature.
 Too cold or too hot charging can hurt the battery.
 Avoid charging the battery with a fast charger when possible.
 Fast charging does shorten the battery lifespan.

 Where does the motor attach?